The Different Types Of Bipolar Disorder And How To Treat Them

 Substance/Medication-induced bipolar and related disorders

-Various substances, including prescription medication, can cause bipolar symptoms in some individuals.
+Various substances, including prescription medication, can cause symptoms of bipolar disorder to develop in some individuals.
 These people are grouped here because the symptoms do not meet the DSM-5 criteria for regular manic, hypomanic, and depressive episodes, as a substance may contribute to them.

 Bipolar and related disorder due to another medical condition